 As a general rule of thumb, if you’re not considering buying a home in the next 2 years, then the answer is easy: Look into refinancing your student loans now!

 If you are looking to buy a house within the next 24 months, however, you’ll want to keep reading…

-Before making a decision, it’s key to understand how each type of loan (mortgage vs. student loan refinancing) is underwritten, i.e. which variables and metrics lenders are looking at before deciding whether to extend you an offer.
+Before making a decision, it’s key to understand how each type of loan (student loans and mortgage) is underwritten.
+That is which variables and metrics lenders are looking at before deciding whether to extend you an offer.

 The two key components to qualify is your debt-to-income (DTI) ratio and FICO Score.
-We will focus on the DTI ratio in this article.
+We focus on the DTI ratio below.